 The tension between the two may lean into a “buddy-cop” dynamic when all is said and done, but I sincerely hope that Kato influences Kambe for the better rather than the other way around.
 And, Kambe’s general shittiness aside, there is kind of a neat genre mash-up between spy flicks and cop shows going on here, with Kambe acting the role of the high-rolling international man of mystery and Kato the blue-collar officer sincerely trying to serve and protect.

 In other words, Millionaire Detective has potential as an entertaining crime show, but it’s still too early to tell if it will capitalize on it or become one more story that glorifies sex, money, and police brutality.
-I may stick around for a few to find out, but unless you’re just really into buddy-cop movies, I might advise readers to wait a few episodes before committing to this one.
+I may stick around for a few to find out, but unless you’re just really into buddy-cop movies, I might advise readers to wait ’til the three-episode review before committing to this one.

 Editor’s Note: The reviewer was unaware at the time of publication, but the author of the novel that Millionaire Detective is adapted from has a history of regressive and outright harmful statements, such a recent sex “joke” about a Korean “comfort women” statue.
 We wanted to make sure potential viewers knew about this as well.